Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 - Your lecturers are multiple award-winning and internationally oriented scientists

 - Helpful services such as open office hours and tutorials

 Prospects and opportunities

 In this bachelor's programme you will acquire knowledge and skills required for a career in modern material sciences research.
 A large variety of career possibilities open up in industry and the world of science.

 Typical work areas include:

-- Pharmaceutical and biotechnological industry
+- ceramic and chemical industry

 Internship and study abroad